 "It was so overwhelming," she says.
 "I received funding, which helped to pay some of my bills.
 If I had continued without any help, there would have been late fees and it all would have gotten worse."

 The grant saved her.
 "The 8-Ball Welfare Foundation came through for Venice just at the time when she needed it in her life," says Adrian Dove, Venice's boss at the time at CORE.

 Ken Moore needed help too.
 His beloved wife, Lydia Faye, was fighting pancreatic cancer.
 The emotional and financial toll on Ken became crippling.
 He lost Lydia in 2008.

 "The 8-Ball Welfare Foundation came to me when I lost my wife."
 Ken says.
 "I was in a horrible, horrible depression and it was a tough, tough time.
 I had lost my second income.
 There were medical bills and more.
 The foundation helped save me financially."

 "The 8-Ball Welfare Foundation gives money to people at times when they are desperate and I can't thank them enough,” Ken adds.
 “They saved me at a time when I was in really dire straits."

 Our organization changed names the 8 Ball Emergency Fund for Journalists in July 2020.

 Ken Moore and Venice McClean joined members of our Board of Directors when we were honored with a $5,000 grant by the Good News Foundation of Los Angeles, a group of anchorwomen and reporters from local TV stations.

-The "Good News Gals" saluted the foundation for its many years of helping those in our own profession in time of need.
+The "Good News Gals" saluted the Fund for its many years of helping those in our own profession in time of need.

 Accepting it are (from left),